knogle01/CO2-Predictions-from-Vehicles-marketed-in-France-in-2013/README.md

-# CO2 and pollutant emissions from vehicles sold in France
+# CO2 emissions from vehicles  marketed in France

-This README provides an overview of the data analysis conducted on the Car Labelling dataset from ADEME France.
-The analysis focuses on understanding vehicle characteristics, cleaning and preprocessing the dataset, performing exploratory data analysis (EDA), identifying patterns through clustering, and building predictive models for CO2 emissions.
-The study highlights how fuel type, vehicle mass, engine power, gearbox, and body type relate to fuel consumption and environmental impact.
+This project analyzes the **ADEME Car Labelling dataset** to study the factors influencing **vehicle CO₂ emissions** in France.
+The workflow includes **data cleaning, preprocessing, exploratory data analysis (EDA), clustering, and predictive modeling**.

+The analysis explores how **vehicle mass, engine power, fuel type, gearbox, and body type** relate to CO₂ emissions. **Clustering techniques** are used to identify distinct vehicle segments based on power, mass, body, fuel, gearbox, while **machine learning models** are developed to predict CO₂ emissions and determine the most influential vehicle characteristics.

 # 1. Dataset Description